 SRO access.
 SROs may have access to directory information for all students in the school division.
 SROs may have access to information on students in their assigned schools that include directory information and additional items needed to carry out their duties, such as class schedules, as approved by the school administrator.
-SROs may have access to video footage being used for investigational purposes within the school.
+SROs may have access to video footage when being used for investigational purposes in their school zone.